How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 72-cell tray filled with seed starting mix

 Use a quality seed starter potting mix when sowing your strawflower seeds.
-Before adding it to the container, the soil should be moistened until it’s thoroughly damp but not soaking wet.
+Before adding the soil to the container, it should be moistened until it’s thoroughly damp but not soaking wet.

 • Helps the seeds to germinate quickly